Mellnik/havoc/README.md

 - Simply attach a trailer to your truck (/trailer)
 - Ability to refill your health and armor for $5,000 (/harefill)
 - Chat color codes: <blue> <red> <green> <yellow>
+To enable color codes use '$$$' at the beginning of your message.
 Example:

 ![alt tag](http://puu.sh/gIrCV/1392b550c7.jpg)